 The previous release of Oracle JDBC drivers provided support only for PL/SQL Associative Arrays of Scalar data types.
 Also, the support was restricted only to the values of the key-value pairs of the Arrays.
-Starting from Release 18c, Oracle Database supports accessing both the keys (indexes) and values of Associative Arrays, and also provides support for Associative Arrays of object types.
+Oracle Database Release 18c supports accessing both the keys (indexes) and values of Associative Arrays, and also provides support for Associative Arrays of object types.
 Use the following methods to achieve the new functionalities: